semaphoreci/semaphore/docs/docs/using-semaphore/optimization/insights.md

 The Project Insights settings are split into two sections:

-- **Continuous Integration**: this is your project main pipeline.
+- **Continuous Integration**: this is your project's main pipeline.
 It should build and run your tests
 - **Continuous Deployment**: optional.
 This pipeline deploys your application to production

 Follow the steps below to set up Project Insights: